ARPOISE/ARpoise/unity/AndroidArvosU2018_3/Readme.md

 The AR-vos Client App has been submitted to the Google Play Store and the Apple App Store.
 You do not need to build it yourself.

+## Functionality
+- Connects to the ARpoise-Directory front-end and supplies the location of the user's device.

+- AR-vos currently only has one default layer shown everywhere in the world.

+- Downloads the list of **POI**s of the default layer.

+- Downloads the trigger image for each **POI** and registers the image with Android's ARCore as trigger image.

+- Downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.

+- Displays a 'Fit the image you're scanning' frame and shows the camera image as the background of the scene.

+- Once Android's ARCore reports back that an trigger image has been found in the camera view, the app shows the Unity prefab of the **POI** at the trigger image location.